wur-bioinformatics/introduction-to-bioinformatics/week4.md

 Consequently, β-sheets are more difficult to predict for sequence-based prediction tools.
 The availability of sufficient homologous proteins can alleviate this bottleneck and provide reliable predictions of β-sheets as well.
 Also, the development of 3D structure prediction tools (see Section X.X) is expected to lead to further improvements in predicting secondary structure elements and other per-residue properties like surface exposure/solvent accessibility based on sequence information alone.
+%#% Not sure what the Section X.X refers to.

 ### Transmembrane protein sections

 Cells are surrounded by a membrane that consists of a lipid bilayer.
 The membrane is literally what separates the inside of the cell with the outside world.
 Hence, if messages need to be passed on from outside to inside the cell, or vice versa, these messages will need to pass the apolar environment of the membrane.